hoonto/plnode/README.md

 Connection closed by foreign host.
 ```

-So it was able to import modules, write to the filesystem and start a server.
-When I connected, however, it immediately closed and in the psql console gave:
+and in the psql console gave:

 ```
 The connection to the server was lost.
 Attempting reset: Failed.